i-MSCP/plugins/incubator/KaziWhmcs/README.md

     <tr>
         <td>Secure</td>
         <td>checkbox</td>
-        <td>Tick if SSL must be used for connections from WHMCS to the i-MSCP control panel</td>
+        <td>Tick if SSL must be used for connections from WHMCS to the i-MSCP control panel (recommended)</td>
     </tr>
 </table>